wasp-lang/wasp/web/docs/deployment/deployment-methods/self-hosted.md

 </details>

-You can find our guide on how to deploy your Wasp app with Coolify [here](https://gist.github.com/infomiho/ad6fade7396498ae32a931ca563a4524).
+Read our [full guide](https://gist.github.com/infomiho/ad6fade7396498ae32a931ca563a4524) on deploying Wasp apps with Coolify.

 ### CapRover